Editorial review

 Google AI Essentials and AI For Everyone are the safest starting points if you want a certificate without technical prerequisites.
 Google is the better value if a free certificate is the priority.
 AI For Everyone is the better pick if you need a clearer conceptual foundation before choosing a role-specific or technical path.

-Deep Learning Specialization is the opposite: credible and valuable for the right learner, but not beginner-friendly in the no-code sense.
-This is not worth paying for just to collect an AI certificate; pay for it only if you want the technical training behind the credential.
+Technical learners should treat Deep Learning Specialization differently from a short course certificate.
+It is more credible for the right learner because the workload is deeper, but it is not beginner-friendly in the no-code sense.
+Pay for it only if you want the technical training behind the credential.

 For a more detailed breakdown of beginner-specific picks, see our dedicated AI courses for beginners with certificate guide.